OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

 You now have all the resources ready to add the steps, so navigate to **{{ Projects,Manual Deployment,Process }}** to begin.

-You will add a step for each of the checklist items to create a process that will drive your manual deployments.
-So, repeat the following process for each of the items in your list.
+You will add a step for each checklist item to create a process that will drive your manual deployments.
+So, repeat the following process for each task in your list.

  - Click **ADD STEP**
  - Filter the step templates using the search term "Manual Intervention"
  - Click **ADD** on the **Manual Intervention Required** step
- - Enter the title from your checklist into **Step name**, for example "Backup the database"
+ - Enter the title from your checklist into **Step name**, for example, "Backup the database"
  - If you have documentation for this step, you can add it to the **Instructions** field, which uses markdown for formatting
- - Use the list under **Responsible teams** to select the correct team, for example "DBA Team"
+ - Use the list under **Responsible teams** to select the correct team, for example, "DBA Team"
  - Click **SAVE** to complete the step configuration

 :::hint
-You may want to adjust the default option for blocking deployments to prevent multiple concurrent releases.
+You may want to adjust the default option for blocking deployments to prevent simultaneous releases.
 Under the **Block Deployments** setting, select **Prevent other deployments while awaiting intervention**.
 :::

 When you have added your steps navigate to **{{ Projects,Manual Deployment,Process }}** and review the process overview, which should look like the below example.